invoiss/ReactNative-Interview/README.md

 <h1 align='center'>Welcome to Invoiss React-Native Technical Interview</h1>

-## This Project is running with expo so setting it up is extremely simple
+## This project is running with expo so setting it up is extremely simple

 ### Make sure your environment is set up correctly according to the [React Native Docs](https://reactnative.dev/docs/environment-setup) and [Expo Docs](https://docs.expo.dev/get-started/installation/) before you attend the interview question